devschooldevops/06_nw_storage/Network_exercises.md

  ip route
  cat /etc/resolv.conf
 ```
 - The ip tool is the new tool to inspect and modify your network configuration, and is installed by default.
-The LPI exam also requires knowledge of the 'deprecated' tools ifconfig and route.
-Install these and use them to look at your network configuration as well.
+Install these legacy tools and use them to look at your network configuration as well.
 ```bash
 #install ifconfig with yum
  yum -y install net-tools